Rob's plants

 Light sun

 Black grape native to Spain, used for producing full-bodied red wines.
 We bought our plant as a wee cutting from a local grocery store, so we figured it would be quite some time before we;d see it produce any fruit.
 It was given license to climb up our backyard fence to hide the structure's monotonous appearance.
 By the end of its first season, it had accomplished that goal, twining its way to the top of the fence and beyond.
-In subsequent years, it expanded further, generally preferring to ramble across neighboring shrubs and perennials rather than stick to the trellising we attached to the fence – but it seems generally happy – which was uncertain, because from the little research I've done, I understand that grapes in Texas are best grown on specific rootstocks, and I don't believe our specimen is grafted onto a rootstock.
-It has threatened to produce grapes a couple of years now, but they haven't ripened up very well, succumbing to problems before they can get plump and dark.
-I hold out hope that this year will be better.
+In subsequent years, it expanded further, generally preferring to ramble across neighboring shrubs and perennials rather than stick to the trellising we attached to the fence – but it seemed generally happy – which was uncertain, because from the little research I've done, I understand that grapes in Texas are best grown on specific rootstocks, and I don't believe our specimen is grafted onto a rootstock.
+It threatened to produce grapes a couple of years, but they never ripened up very well, succumbing to problems before they could get plump and dark.
+Then one year, after about seven years in the garden, it just died.
+The preceding winter had not been particularly harsh, so I blame the heat and drought of the summer before.

 Vitis vinifera 'Tempranillo'